sveltia/sveltia-cms/README.md

 # Sveltia CMS

-Sveltia CMS is a Git-based lightweight headless CMS partially compatible with [Netlify/Decap CMS](https://decapcms.org/).
-You can use it with any static site generator, such as SvelteKit, Eleventy, Next.js and Hugo, to manage the content as static files on a Git repository.
-The open source Netlify/Decap CMS alternative is now in public beta, with more features to come.
+Sveltia CMS is a Git-based lightweight headless CMS under development as a drop-in replacement for [Netlify/Decap CMS](https://decapcms.org/).
+You can use it with any static site generator like SvelteKit, Eleventy, Next.js and Hugo to manage content as static files in a Git repository.
+The open source alternative to Netlify/Decap CMS is now in public beta, with more features to come.

 ![Screenshot: Git-based Headless CMS with Dark Mode](docs/screenshot-1.webp)<br>